 I want to... |

 Rename a Dashboard The name of a dashboard should be related to the content in the dashboard to easily identify its purpose and the information it provides.
 If the purpose or content of a dashboard changes, or is unknown at the time of creation, it may be necessary to rename the dashboard.
 To rename a dashboard: 1.
-Click the plus button 2.
-Select Dashboard Configuration.
-3. Expand Your Dashboards, if it’s not already open.
-4. Select the relevant dashboard in the Dashboard Title drop-down list.
-5. Click the Rename Dashboard button A Rename Dashboard dialog box will be displayed.
-6. Type a new name in the field.
-7. Click Save. |
+Click the Manage Dashboards button 2.
+Click the Edit button The Name field for the dashboard will be put into edit mode and additional tools are added in the Actions column.

 Share a Dashboard The state of a dashboard determines whether it is shared or private. • A shared dashboard can be copied by other users. • A private dashboard is accessible only to the user that created it.
 New dashboards are created as Private by default.
 The current state is displayed beside the check box in the Dashboard Configuration dialog box.
-1. Click the plus button 2.
-Select Dashboard Configuration.
-3. Expand Your Dashboards, if it’s not already open.
-4. Select the relevant dashboard in the Dashboard Title drop-down list.
-5. Click the Shared check box to enable the option.
-A message is displayed stating that the access to the dashboard has been changed and the dashboard is added to the drop-down list under Shared Dashboards. |
+1. Click the Manage Dashboards button 2.
+Click the Edit button The Shared field for the relevant dashboard changes to a check box and additional tools are added in the Actions column.
+If the dashboard was already shared, the check box will be enabled, if not, it will be empty.

 Delete a Dashboard A dashboard that is no longer needed can be deleted from Cipher.
 Once deleted, it cannot be retrieved.
-1. Click the plus button 2.
-Select Dashboard Configuration.
-3. Expand Your Dashboards, if it’s not already open.
-4. Select the relevant dashboard in the Dashboard Title drop-down list.
-5. Click the Delete button A message is displayed confirming the deletion of the dashboard.
-6. Click Yes to perform the deletion.
-The dashboard button is removed from the Dashboard screen and the name is removed from the drop-down list of dashboards in the Dashboard Configuration dialog box. |
+1. Click the Manage Dashboards button 2.
+Click the Delete button A message is displayed confirming the deletion of the dashboard.

 Gadgets